jimnarey/amiga-600-build/README.md

 Select **Intermediate** and click on **Proceed with Install**

 Click through the following dialog boxes until the installer states which partition it intends to install Workbench to.
-If this is not the DH0/System partition then change it.
+If this is not the DH0/System (bootable) partition then change it.

 Click through the remaining dialog boxes without changing anything until ‘Installation Complete!’ is displayed.
 Swap the Workbench 2.1 disk images in the WinUAE settings as required during the process.